What is Botulinum Toxin?

 Botulinum Toxin is an exotoxin produced by the bacterium Clostridium Botulinum and occurs naturally in nature.

-- If you are pregnant or breastfeeding or have diseases of muscular weakness (myasthenia gravis, etc.) you should not be receiving botulinum toxins.
+If you are pregnant or breastfeeding or have diseases of muscular weakness (myasthenia gravis, etc.) you should not be receiving botulinum toxin.

-- The duration for hyperhidrosis (excess sweating) is longer – on average 7 months for armpits.
+The duration for hyperhidrosis (excessive sweating) is longer – on average 7 months.

 Botulinum Toxin A is also used as a medical treatment, it’s an extremely effective treatment for excessive sweating (primary focal hyperhidrosis) and teeth grinding (bruxism).

 Botulinum Toxin A has been proven to improve the texture of overlying skin by increasing collagen types I and III and decreasing the expression of metalloproteinase (the ‘pacman’ in your skin destroying collagen and other proteins.)

 Botulinum Toxin A can also have a positive effect on mood in patients with depression.
 Recent studies consistently showed that treating the glabellar muscles (frown) with botulinum toxin A, can cause a significant improvement in depressive symptoms.
 One study showed that the Hamilton Depression Rating Score improved by 46% in patients treated.